Why Gold is A Hedge for Nearly All Seasons

 Gold prices performed strongly during this period, rising from about $350 per ounce in early 2003 to over $700 per ounce by mid-2006, representing a gain of approximately 100% in just over three years.

 The positive performance of gold during this time can be attributed to a combination of factors.
 Rising inflation created a demand for gold as an inflation hedge, and since interest rates were only increased gradually, the opportunity cost of holding gold remained relatively low.
-As of early September, the Fed is signaling potential rate cuts while inflation remains above target.
+As of late September, the Fed cut rates and inflation remains above target.
 This environment could benefit gold, echoing the 2003-2006 period.

 Patterns Aren’t Predictive